axhxrx/validated-string/README.md

 const x = CowName.try('Bessie'); // x is 'Bessie'
 const y: CowName | undefined = CowName.try('not a cow name'); // y is undefined const z: CowName = CowName.assert('Bessie'); // z is 'Bessie'
-const ohFuck: never = CowName.assert('not a cow name'); // throws an error
+const ohFuck = CowName.assert('not a cow name'); // throws an error
 ```

 That's useful when you want to worry about the validation only in one spot, and lean on the type system elsewhere.
 E.g.: